Frequently Asked Questions

 What if I can’t make it to a race I signed up for?

-Worry not, simply send us an e-mail at least 24 hours before the race’s scheduled start time and we can transfer your race registration to a future race of your choosing (some conditions may apply) for a distance equal to or shorter than the one you signed up for.
-Please note that no-shows and requests received within 24 hours of race start forfeit their registration fees, so please kindly contact us at least 24 hours before the race to take advantage of our ‘most generous in the industry’ rollover policy.
+Send us an email at least 24 hours before the race’s scheduled start time and we can transfer your race registration to a future race of your choosing (some conditions may apply) for a distance equal to or shorter than the one you signed up for.

 Can I be refunded for a race if I don’t make it?

-Unfortunately no. All of our race registration sales are final.
+Unfortunately no. All race registration sales are final.
 We are happy to accommodate a race transfer if you get in touch with us at least 24 hours beforehand, but we do not offer refunds, and we cannot transfer “no-shows” on race day.

 When will race results and photos of the race be posted?

-We aim to have all race results published to our website within 48 hours of the race finish.
+We aim to have all race results published to our website within 72 hours of the race finish.
 Often this occurs much sooner.
 You can find your results here.

-We rely on our volunteer photographers and fellow runners to upload race pictures, and very much appreciate their time and efforts.
 Please check our CrowdPic-linked race photos page here.
 Continue to check back within the week following the race as additional photos may continue to be added!

 Can I register for a race on the day of the race?

-Race day registration is available for a small additional fee as indicated on each race’s registration page.
-We can accept Cash, Check or Credit Cards via Venmo on the morning of the race.
+Race day registration is available for an additional fee as indicated on each registration page.

 Where can I find additional information for a race I am signed up to?

-Any updates to our races, such as cancellations or changes will be e-mailed to you via the e-mail you signed up with and all information will be published to our Facebook Page and website.
+Any updates to our races, such as cancellations or changes will be emailed to you via the email you signed up with and all information will be published to our Facebook Page and website.

 Is there anything I should plan to bring with me on race day?